FACTBOX-Countries weigh 'mix and match' COVID-19 vaccines | Health

 FACTBOX-Countries weigh 'mix and match' COVID-19 vaccines

-A growing number of countries are looking at switching to different COVID-19 vaccines for second doses than were used for the first amid supply delays and safety concerns that have slowed their vaccination campaigns.
+A growing number of countries are looking at switching to different COVID-19 vaccines for second doses amid supply delays and safety concerns that have slowed their vaccination campaigns.
 Several medical studies to test the efficacy of switching COVID-19 vaccines are underway.

 The following are countries that are weighing or have decided to adopt, such a solution: CANADA

-* According to clinical trial registration data, Chinese researchers in April were testing the mixing of COVID-19 vaccine doses developed by CanSino Biologics and a unit of Chongqing Zhifei Biological Products. * China's top disease control official said on April 12 the country was "formally considering" mixing COVID-19 vaccine doses developed with different technologies to boost their efficacy.
+* Chinese researchers in April were testing the mixing of COVID-19 vaccine doses developed by CanSino Biologics and a unit of Chongqing Zhifei Biological Products, according to clinical trial registration data. * China's top disease control official said on April 12 the country was "formally considering" mixing COVID-19 vaccine doses developed with different technologies to boost their efficacy.

 FINLAND * Finland's Institute of Health and Welfare said on April 14 that recipients of the first dose of AstraZeneca's vaccine who are aged under 65 may get a different shot for their second dose, as authorities warned about delays to the country's rollout.